-The word ‘accountability’ is often thrown around and a lack of it is cited as a reason why things go awry.
-But do you really know what accountability actually is?
+The word “accountability” is often thrown around and a lack of it is cited as a reason why things go awry.
+But do you really know what accountability is?

 Most of us have experienced the word “accountability” as punitive – a “punishment” for not doing something.
 It is viewed as punishment because accountability typically lurks at the back end of the business process.
 Accountability shows up when something goes wrong, and people start to lay blame.
 They start pointing fingers.

-One of the most common mistakes is to believe that this means that the person who is accountable, is the person who will be blamed if things go wrong.
-Too often people use the phrase “I take complete accountability” within the context that they are willing to accept the consequences of their poor decisions.
+One of the most common mistakes is to believe that the accountable person is the one who will be blamed if things go wrong.
+Too often, people use the phrase “I take complete accountability” to mean that they are willing to accept the consequences of their poor decisions.